DISPLAY 6-22-2025

 Drawbacks With Higher Res:

-Here are the known drawbacks; the things you loose with higher screen resolutions in EAW.
+Here are the known drawbacks; the things you loose with higher screen resolutions in EAW when the game will switch to the Virtual 3D Cockpit modes.

 • Loading Fuel Gauge: